kakobrekla/websocket-php/docs/Server.md

 # Websocket: Server

 The library contains a multi-connection listening server based on coroutine runtime.
-It does not support full parallell processing through threads or separate processes.
+It does not support full parallel processing through threads or separate processes.

 ## Basic operation